patrickmichalina/fusebox-angular-universal-starter/README.md

 Provides an extremely fast seed project for the development of Angular Universal (isomorphic) projects.

 This is early work and under heavy development.
+A demo project can be found [here](https://angular.patrickmichalina.com)

 Includes the following features:
 - [x] [Angular 4](https://github.com/angular/angular/blob/master/CHANGELOG.md)